 VAT Registration Trigger and the TOMS Choice

-The VAT registration threshold is £90,000 from 1 April 2024 under FA 2024 s.27 (measured on a 12-month rolling window).
-A two-property Airbnb host averaging £4,000 per month gross receipts crosses £90,000 inside the year.
-Registration takes effect from the start of the month after the threshold-crossing month, with backdating in some circumstances.
+The VAT registration threshold is £90,000 from 1 April 2024 under FA 2024 s.27, measured on a 12-month rolling window.
+Run two properties averaging £4,000 a month in gross receipts and you cross £90,000 inside the year.
+Registration takes effect from the start of the month after the one in which you crossed, and can be backdated in some circumstances.

 - Standard 20 percent VAT.
-VAT charged on the rental margin to guests directly.
+You charge VAT on the rental margin to guests directly.
 VATA 1994 Schedule 9 Group 1 Item 1(e) carves holiday accommodation out of the default land-exemption treatment and makes it standard-rated.
-Output tax is 20 percent of the rental fee; input tax is recoverable on operating costs.
+Output tax is 20 percent of the rental fee; you recover input tax on operating costs.

 - Tour Operators' Margin Scheme.
-VATA 1994 s.53 permits the host to apply VAT only to the margin between bought-in component cost and sale price, where the host buys-in components (cleaning, utilities, breakfast) and resells the package.
-TOMS can be materially advantageous depending on the supply mix.
-The deep-dive at our TOMS VAT for serviced accommodation page walks the application criteria and the calculation.
+VATA 1994 s.53 lets you apply VAT only to the margin between bought-in component cost and sale price, where you buy in components (cleaning, utilities, breakfast) and resell the package.
+TOMS can be materially advantageous depending on your supply mix.
+For the application criteria and the calculation, see TOMS VAT for serviced accommodation.

-The choice between the two schemes is normally made on the first VAT return after registration and is operationally durable.
-Switching schemes mid-year is awkward; the right discipline is to model both before registering.
+You normally pick between the two schemes on your first VAT return after registration, and the choice is operationally durable.
+Switching mid-year is awkward, so model both before you register.

 Want this checked against your specific situation?